 There are a few things you can do to distance yourself from play attacks by your cat.

 Trim its claws.
 Claw trimming should be done regularly anyway, to keep cats' claws from becoming ingrown.
 There is no need ever to declaw a cat because of scratching behavior, but keeping those claws trimmed can make the rogue attack less painful for the recipient.

 Yell "ouch."
 Don't scream it, but say "Ouch" loudly and clearly.
 While you have your cat's attention, slowly remove your hand from its clutches.
 Don't yank it away or the cat will think the play is on, and will grab it again.

 Grab the cat by the scruff.
 This is one of the most effective forms of discipline of cats.
 It mimics the punishment a mother cat gives to an unruly kitten.
 Grasp him by the scruff of the neck and firmly push him downward, while saying "No!" in a firm tone of voice.
 Hold the cat in this position for only three or four seconds and release.
 Chances are, the cat will slink away, thoroughly chastened, to wash and recover its dignity, but will remember this lesson for a long time.

 Redirect its attention.
 Often playful biting of hands or feet occurs simply because your cat is bored, and is looking for a play object.
 Give it 15 minutes of active play with an interactive toy.

 Know Your Cat

-One of the most important duties a cat caregiver owes to his or her cat is to be aware of kitty's normal condition, both physical and mental, and to be observant of any sudden changes.
-This awareness can be accomplished by routinely examining your cat so that he is accustomed to your touching every area of his body, from head to toe.
+It's up to the cat owner to be aware of changes in the cat's behavior or physical condition.
+Try to routinely examine your cat so that it is accustomed to you touching every area of its body, from head to toe.
 Then, keep your eyes open for the warning signs of impending aggression.